SachinMPC/MATLAB-MPC-Foundation-Course/README.md

 # Foundations of Linear Model Predictive Control
-Foundation Course developed in MATLAB on Model Predictive Control
+A Foundation Course on Model Predictive Control (MPC) developed using basic toolboxes in MATLAB

 *Created with MATLAB R2024a.*